Yves Agid: Career

 After leading the neurology department of the Pitié-Salpêtrière Hospital from 1993 to 2007 and having a career as a researcher at Inserm, Yves Agid was elected on December 16, 2008 as member of the Academy of Sciences in the human biology and medical sciences section.
 Since 2009 he is member of the National Ethics Advisory Committee of France.
 He is also founder and scientific director of the Brain and Spine Institute.

 He is one of the most cited scientists of the past 20 years.
 Agid is professor of Neurology and Neurosciences at the ICM.

 Meanwhile Agid led his research career at the French Institute of Health and Medical Research (INSERM) from 1985 to 2000 as director of the unit U289.
 In 2001 the Institute awarded him its Grand Prix for medical research (Grand Prix Inserm de la Recherche Médicale).
 Until 2005 Agid was the director of the Federate Research Institute (IFR)'s neuroscience department from 1997-2005, director of the Institute of Neurology from 2000 to 2002 and coordinator of clinical Investigation Centre since 1996.
 He was the Chairman of the Scientific Council of the Foundation for Medical Research from 2002-2004.

 Agid is founder and scientific director of the Institute of the brain and spinal cord established in 2004.
 On April 12, 2010, at the World Day for Parkinson's disease, Yves Agid and Bruno Favier as the founders of the Association France Parkinson, presented a white paper entitled Recommendations Objective: leave the "most forgotten diseases of the brain" shadow to the Health Minister Roselyne Bachelot.
 He served as president of the French Neurological Society from 2002 - 2003.
 He was made the honorary professor of neurology at University of Paris.

 Moreover, Yves Agid is since 2009 (and renewed in 2013) member of the National Advisory Committee Ethics.
 He has held various administrative positions at FRM and LEEM.

-He has had the unique honour of being the member of societies like; French Society of Neurology, French Society for Neuroscience, European Society of Neurological Societies, American Academy of Neurology, American Neurological Association, Movement Disorder Society, Society for Neuroscience and Belgian Society of Neurology.
+He has been the member of organizations like the French Society of Neurology, French Society for Neuroscience, European Society of Neurological Societies, American Academy of Neurology, American Neurological Association, Movement Disorder Society, Society for Neuroscience and Belgian Society of Neurology.

 Yves Agid is a specialist in neurodegenerative diseases (Parkinson's disease, Alzheimer's disease, but also other nervous system diseases such as cerebellar ataxia, Charcot-Marie-Tooth disease, Tourette disease and mechanisms of neuronal apoptosis) of which he studied the causes, mechanisms, and clinical implications, while proposing new therapies.
 His research has been devoted to studying the mechanisms of cell death, and their pathophysiological and clinical consequences, with the essential model of Parkinson disease.
 His recent work focuses on glial cells―the other half of the brain.